The right background image can transform your newsletter design and instantly give it a modern and eye-catching “Vogue cover” allure.

 This webinar invitation by Mintel perfectly shows how a background image can totally transform the look of your newsletter.
 Imagine the same invitation without the background.
 Kind of boring, right?

-When you use an image as the background, make sure to make the font contrasting and large enough so the text is easy to read.
+When you use an image as the background, be sure to make the font contrasting and large enough so the text is easy to read.
 Moment kept the word count short and made the font huge.

-The same can be seen in this newsletter by customer Clean Creations.
+The same can be seen in this newsletter by Clean Creations.
 This Mother’s Day newsletter radiates spring vibes due to the flower imagery chosen for the newsletter background.

-Customer Jetsetter Vintage makes a big, bold statement with this newsletter.
+Jetsetter Vintage makes a big, bold statement with this newsletter.
 The artsy background and the GIF header image work surprisingly well together, as they share the same color palette.

 Do you want to design newsletters like the one above?
 Our ultimate guide to newsletter design teaches the skills you need.

 This newsletter romance author Lark Avery shows you how to use color blocking in your newsletter design.
 The 3 different colors make a simple text-based newsletter a lot more aesthetically interesting.

 When your design is mainly white or another neutral color, an animated GIF in your email can help add excitement.

 Our customer, See Mom Click, used an animated GIF of fireworks as an email background.
 Because the fireworks come and go, the otherwise neutral layout feels more alive.